N-benitha/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that creates file containing text
+displaying content in another file